 Finally, after all those years of sitting, he entered the Beautiful gate singing.

-We are now clothed in his strength and beauty.
+We are now clothed in his strength and glorious beauty.

 Have you entered the Beautiful gate?

-And he carried me away in the Spirit to a mountain great and high, and showed me the Holy City, Jerusalem, coming down out of heaven from God.
 It shone with the glory of God, and its brilliance was like that of a very precious jewel, like a jasper, clear as crystal.
 It had a great, high wall with twelve gates, and with twelve angels at the gates.
 On the gates were written the names of the twelve tribes of Israel.
+Revelation 21:11-12